Table of Contents

 - Sight: Is their chest moving up and down?

 - Hearing: Can respiration be heard from the nose or mouth?

 - Feeling: Heave of the chest, air from breathing

 The assessment of the patient’s respiration can last for a maximum of ten seconds.
-Professional assistants can also feel for the carotid pulse, but this should also not last more than ten seconds so as not to lose any valuable time in case of a necessary resuscitation.
-In case of doubt, an unnecessary cardiac massage does a lot less damage than one that was begun too late.
+Professional assistants can also check the carotid pulse, but this should also not last more than ten seconds not to lose any valuable time in case of a necessary resuscitation.
+In case of doubt, an unnecessary cardiac massage does much less damage than one that was begun too late.

 If the patient is breathing but is not responding when spoken to, they must be placed in the recovery position.
 This way the patient should be able to breathe.

 Overflexion of the head prevents the tongue from sliding into the throat and blocking the airways.
 The recovery position prevents any potential aspiration of vomit, as the mouth is lying lower than the rest of the body and vomit or blood can flow out.